top of page

 Skin Cancer Screening St. Louis

-Skin cancer screening involves a thorough examination of your skin by one of our dermatologists at Mid-County Dermatology.
-They will look for any suspicious moles, growths, or changes in your skin's appearance, including melanomas.
-By detecting common types of skin cancer like basal cell carcinoma, squamous cell carcinoma, and melanoma through screenings, our St. Louis dermatology team can promptly implement appropriate treatment plans.
-These preventive services are crucial for early detection and intervention.
+Skin cancer screening involves a thorough examination of your skin by our skin specialists.
+They will look for any suspicious moles, growths, or changes in your skin's appearance that could indicate melanoma, basal cell carcinoma, squamous cell carcinoma, or other forms of skin cancer.

-Regular screenings are essential for preventing the advancement of skin cancer, so if you're concerned about your risk or have noticed any changes in your skin's condition, it's crucial to call us or text us at 314-994-0200 to set up your skin cancer screening exam with our experienced dermatology team.
-Alternatively, you can schedule online.
-Remember, early action can make all the difference in preventing skin cancer.
+If you're concerned about your risk or have noticed any changes in your skin's condition, it's crucial to schedule a skin cancer screening exam with our experienced dermatology team.
+Call or text us at 314-994-0200 or book your appointment online.
+Remember, early action can make a significant difference in preventing and treating skin cancer effectively.

-Regular screenings for skin cancer, including melanoma incidence and squamous cell/basal cell carcinoma, are vital in ensuring early detection and increasing the chances of successful treatment.
-By undergoing these screenings, individuals can take proactive measures to protect their health and well-being, especially against lentiginous melanoma.
+Regular screenings for skin cancer, including melanoma and squamous cell/basal cell carcinoma (keratinocyte carcinoma), are crucial for ensuring early detection and increasing the chances of successful treatment.
+By undergoing these screenings, individuals in St. Louis can take proactive measures to protect their health and well-being, especially against aggressive forms like lentiginous melanoma.
 Prevention is key.

 Early Detection for Higher Survival Rates

-Regular screenings for skin cancer offer numerous benefits to patients.
+Regular skin cancer screenings offer numerous benefits to patients in St. Louis.
 Early detection of keratinocyte carcinoma and melanoma through these preventive services can greatly improve outcomes.
 Identifying skin cancer at an early stage increases treatment options, leading to better chances of successful intervention and recovery.
 Early detection also allows for more conservative treatment approaches, reducing the risk of complications and improving overall quality of life.

-Regular screenings play a crucial role in preventing advanced stages of skin cancer, including keratinocyte carcinoma and melanoma mortality, by detecting abnormalities before they progress.
-This proactive approach enables clinicians to identify potential symptoms even in asymptomatic patients, who may not be aware of any signs or changes on their skin.
+These screenings play a crucial role in preventing advanced stages of skin cancer, including keratinocyte carcinoma and melanoma mortality, by detecting abnormalities before they progress.
+This proactive approach enables our dermatologists to identify potential symptoms even in asymptomatic patients, who may not be aware of any signs or changes on their skin.
 Through routine screening programs, individuals can receive timely medical attention and appropriate care.

-One significant benefit of early detection is the avoidance of extensive surgeries or aggressive treatments that may be required if keratinocyte carcinoma or melanoma mortality is diagnosed at a later stage.
+One significant benefit of early detection is the avoidance of extensive surgeries or aggressive treatments that may be required if keratinocyte carcinoma or melanoma is diagnosed at a later stage.
 Early detection allows for less invasive procedures such as excisional biopsies or Mohs surgery, which remove the cancerous cells while preserving healthy tissue.
 These preventive services often result in smaller scars and faster healing times compared to more extensive surgeries required in advanced cases.
-Clinicians play a crucial role in detecting and treating skin cancer early.

 Healthcare research consistently supports the importance of early detection and preventive services for melanoma.
 Recommendations from clinicians emphasize the need for regular screenings to reduce mortality rates associated with this condition.
 The evidence shows that implementing widespread screening programs has been shown to lead to a decrease in deaths related to advanced stages of melanoma.
 These programs are crucial in identifying melanoma early, as it can be a deadly form of skin cancer with significant harm if left untreated.